raspberrypilearning/star-collector/en/step_3.md

 Repeat this so you have three stars hidden on your map:

 ![The Scene view with three stars positioned in hiding places on the map.](images/3-stars-added.png)

 --- /task ---

+--- task ---

+**Test:** Play your Scene and collect all the Stars make sure they all disappear and play a sound when collected.

+--- /task ---